eea/eea.soer/trunk/eea.soer/branches/plone4/eea/soer/README.txt

   >>> report.Description()
   'SOER Common environmental theme from Sweden'

-#TODO: plone4, report.Description() should return the below text
-'SOER Common environmental theme from Sweden'

 The title is generated from the topic and section combination.
 It's changed after saving/modifiying the report.